jjthomas/rule_engine/README.md

 ## Rule Engine
 Rule Engine (RE) creates an interpretable anomaly classifier from many one-feature and two-feature decision rules.
-It works natively on categorical tabular training data, and automatically discretizes continuous features.
+It works natively on labeled, categorical training data, and automatically discretizes continuous features.
 It searches over all rules of the forms `if (F1 = X) => anomaly` and `if (F1 = X && F2 = Y) => anomaly`, where `F1` and `F2` are features and `X` and `Y` are possible values for those features.
 RE creates a classifier out of all rules classifying at least `c` training examples with at least `p` precision, where `c` and `p` are provided by the user.
 The classifier classifies a test example as an anomaly if any of its rules fire.
-RE can prune redundant rules to improve overall precision and display rules in an easily understandable format.
+RE can prune overlapping rules to improve overall precision and display rules in an easily understandable format.

 See `rookies.py` for the key APIs and example usage.